Tight Generalization of Robertson-Type Uncertainty Relations: Introduction

 leading to a direct generalization of Robertson's uncertainty relation:

-This relation yields a strictly sharper bound for all faithful states, i.e., when \( \lambda_{\min} > 0 \).
+This relation yields a strictly sharper bound than the Robertson bound \eqref{eq:Rob} for all faithful states, i.e., when \( \lambda_{\min} > 0 \).
+Interestingly, while the smallest and the second smallest eigenvalues of $\rho$ determine the optimal bound \eqref{copt} in the case of the commutator norm, the optimal bound of the Robertson type is determined by the smallest and the largest eigenvalues of $\rho$.
 In the case of the maximally mixed state, \( \rho_{\max} = \I/d \) for a \( d \)-level system, the eigenvalues satisfy \( \lM = \lm = 1/d \), and hence the bound~\eqref{URIIc} formally diverges.
-However, since \( \left| \langle [A, B] \rangle_{\rho_{\max}} \right|^2 = 0 \) in this case, due to the cyclicity of the trace, the trade-off relation remains nontrivial and continues to hold in a meaningful way.
+However, since \( \left| \langle [A, B] \rangle_{\rho_{\max}} \right|^2 = 0 \) for the maximally mixed state due to the cyclicity of the trace, the trade-off relation remains nontrivial and continues to hold in a meaningful way.
 Indeed, by considering a series of faithful state converging to the maximally mixed state, we obtain the following relation:

 where \( \| X \|_{\rm{op}} := \max_{\ket{\psi} \neq 0} \|X \psi\|/\|\psi\|\) denotes the operator norm.

 Moreover, using a technique introduced in Ref.~\cite{KMOLC}, uncertainty relation \eqref{URII} can be further generalized to